anthemion-org/ogle-web/README.md

 Selected functionality in this project is tested with [Jest](https://jestjs.io/).

-Some developers believe that every function should be policed by a squad of mostly superfluous, never-failing tests.
+Some developers believe every function must be policed by a squad of mostly superfluous, never-failing tests.
 I think those developers would be more pragmatic if they were writing the checks, rather than cashing them.
-There is no reason to create tests for simple functions that do not change.
+It makes more sense to reserve automated tests for functionality that:

+- Changes often, perhaps to meet performance requirements; or,

+- Is difficult to test, perhaps because it has a large range of inputs and outputs with a non-obvious mapping; or,

+- Is safety-critical.

-I would like to automate testing at the UI level, but it is usually too difficult to do that in a meaningful way.
-Ultimately, hands-on QA work is the only way to ensure that an app works.
+I would like to automate testing at the UI level, but it is difficult to do that in a meaningful way.
+Ultimately, hands-on QA work is the only way to ensure that the app works at this level.

-For testing purposes, it is sometimes necessary to export classes or functions that would otherwise be private to the implementing module.
+For testing purposes, it is sometimes necessary to export types or functions that would otherwise be private to the implementing module.
 Instead of exporting these directly, I have packaged and exported them within `ForTest` objects.
 These should _not_ be used outside of testing.

 ## Miscellanea